 On July 1, 2012 Fr.
 Christopher Marino was appointed Rector.

-Over the years Saint Mary Cathedral Church has been a beacon of faith to the community of South Florida.
-The archbishops, bishops, priests, deacons, religious and laity who have labored in the Cathedral Parish have kept the promise of Gospel values alive.
+Over the years Saint Mary Cathedral Church has been a “beacon of light and a harbor of hope” to the community of South Florida.
+The archbishops, bishops, priests, deacons, religious and laity who have labored in the Cathedral Parish have kept the promise of the Gospel alive and present.

 FORMER AUXILIARY BISHOPS

 Bishop John J. Fitzpatrick – Deceased Bishop of Brownsville